-Maerl species, including Lithothamnion coralloides, require a degree of shelter from wave action to prevent burial and dispersal into deep water.
+Maerl species, including Phymatolithon calcareum, require a degree of shelter from wave action, to prevent burial and dispersal into deep water.
 However, they also need enough water movement to prevent smothering with silt (Hall-Spencer, 1998).
 Therefore, maerl is restricted to areas of strong tidal currents or wave oscillation (Birkett et al. 1998a).
-For example, Birkett et al. (1998a) quote a flow rate of 0.1m / s across the maerl bed at spring tides in Greatman's Bay, Galway, while the UK biotope classification (Connor et al., 2004) reports maerl species occurring at sites with between moderately strong to very weak tidal streams.
+For example, Birkett et al. (1998a) quote a flow rate of 0.1 m/s across the maerl bed at spring tides in Greatman's Bay, Galway, while the UK biotope classification (Connor et al., 2004) reports maerl occurring at sites with between moderately strong to very weak tidal streams.
 As Birkett et al. (1998a) note, local topography and wave generated oscillation probably result in stronger local currents at the position of the bed.
 However, Hall-Spencer et al. (2006) reported that maerls beds in the vicinity of fish farms became silted with particulates from fish farms even in areas of strong flow.
 Hall-Spencer et al. (2006) reported peak flow rates of 0.5 to 0.7 m/s at the sites studied, and one site experienced mean flows of 0.11 to 0.12 m/s and maxima of 0.21 to 0.47 m/s depending on depth above the seabed.

 Sensitivity assessment.
-An increase in water flow to strong or very strong may winnow away the surface of the bed and result in loss of the live layer of Lithothamnion coralloides.
-Similarly, a decrease in water flow may result in increased siltation, smothering maerl and filling the bed with silt, causing the death of maerl (see smothering/siltation below).
+An increase in water flow to strong or very strong may result winnow away the surface of the bed and result in loss of the live layer of Phymatolithon calcareum.
+However, beds in moderately strong water flow probably occur at greater depths than those in weaker flow.
+Similarly, as a decrease in water flow may result in an increase in siltation, smothering maerl and filling the bed with silt, causing the death of maerl (see smothering/siltation below).
+However, maerl beds in very weak tidal streams probably receive wave mediated flow.
 So the effect will depend on local hydrography and the wave climate.
-A change of 0.1-0.2 m/s is unlikely to have a significant effect.
+A change of 0.1-0.2 m/s may have a limited effect in areas of moderately strong flow but may be significant in areas of weak or negligible flow.
 However, Hall-spencer (pers. comm.) noted that any change in water flow is likely to affect maerl beds.
 Therefore, a resistance of 'Low' is suggested but with 'Low' confidence.
 Hence, as resilience is likely to be 'Very low', sensitivity is assessed as 'High'.